mrnoumanarif/mrnoumanarif/README.md

-<h1 align="center">Hi 👋, We are dedicated team of developers and designers working on web and software applications.</h1>
+<h1 align="center">Hi 👋, My Name Is Nouman and I am Fullstack Engineer, and CEO Multisyn.tech.</h1>
 <h3 align="center">We are specilized in MVP development.
 We aim to create the best possible initial version of your product to validate the product idea in the market.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mrnoumanarif&label=Profile%20views&color=0e75b6&style=flat" alt="mrnoumanarif" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mrnoumanarif" alt="mrnoumanarif" /></a> </p>

-- 🔭we are currently working on [Learning Management System](https://thenextstep.ai)

 - 👯 we are looking to collaborate on **Any**